 ₁ In US dollars.

-Data is calculated off rounded daily returns.
+Data is calculated by rounded daily returns.
 US Market is represented by the Russell 3000 Index.

 Largest Intra-Year Decline refers to the largest market decrease from peak to trough during the year.